 As per 32 V.S.A. § 305b the Joint Fiscal Office is tasked with annually providing a consensus estimate of the impact to the Education Fund resulting from the TIF property tax revenue that is diverted at the January meeting of the Emergency Board.
-The consensus estimate for Fiscal Year 2023 (Grand List year 2022) is \$6.7 million.
+The consensus estimates for fiscal year 2024 (Grand List year 2023) is a maximum of \$7.84 million.